wamp-proto/wamp-proto/rfc/text/basic/bp_pubsub_publishing_and_events.md

 where

-* `Request` is a random, ephemeral ID chosen by the Publisher and used to correlate the Broker's response with the request.
+* `Request` is a sequential ID in the _session scope_, incremented by the Publisher and used to correlate the Broker's response with the request.
 * `Options` is a dictionary that allows to provide additional publication request details in an extensible way.
 This is described further below.
 * `Topic` is the topic published to.
 * `Arguments` is a list of application-level event payload elements.
 The list may be of zero length.